Last updated:

 There are also a few materials discussing Ugandan politics as well as compendiums of legislation and cases in relation to a particular subject matter in law.

-All of these materials are accessible via the catalogue and their class marks are GI3.B-D.
+All of these materials are accessible via the catalogue.

 There is only one Uganda journal in the IALS Library.
 This is a publication of the Law Development Centre called Uganda Law Focus: a Law Quarterly Journal of Reviews, opinions and information on the state and future development of law in Uganda.
-See the catalogue, under class mark GI3.J.1.
+The holdings are incomplete.

 Judiciary of Uganda: the Uganda courts website